ositaka/soul-healing-decapcms/data/page/home.md

     section_type: text_only
     main_menu:
       show: true
-      name: Contact
+      name: Connect
-    title: Connect
+    title: "Connect "
-    text: Contact with Tiago today to learn more about our services or to schedule an healing session.
-We are here to support you on your journey to wholeness.
+    text: Contact Tiago today to learn more about his services or to schedule a healing session.
+He is here to support you on your journey to wholeness.
 ---